 Miami For a taste of whatâ€™s to come this April, check out the multimedia report on our inaugural festival, describing how O,MIami made poetry compelling in one of the countryâ€™s most diverse cities.
 The report, commissioned by Knight Foundation, is available at knightarts.org/ omiami.

 O, Miami Poetry Festival was created in 2011 by the University of Wynwood and the John S. and James L. Knight Foundation.
 The festival occurs every other year and has the mission of delivering a poem to every single person in Miami-Dade County in the span of one month.
 For more, visit omiami.org.

 Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 O,Miami was inspired by Knight Foundationâ€™s arts program, which aims to engage and enrich communities in part by bringing art to unexpected places.
-For more, visit knightarts.org/omiami.If you love Soul Of Miami, please consider leaving a testimonial.
+For more, visit knightarts.org/omiami.Thank you for using Soul Of Miami!